Mole Mapping

 Full body mole mapping (full body photography) is a technique of making a record of the entire body surface and the positions of individual moles or lesions.
 A body mole map allows for the ability to compare current and past photographs of moles on the body with photographs taken in the future.
 Creating a mole road map is the best method of monitoring the appearance of new moles.

-The Difference Between Mole Mapping and a Skin Cancer Check
+The Difference Between Mole Mapping and

 How Does Mole Mapping Work?

-Mole mapping utilises sophisticated digital mole mapping software:- The mole map procedure itself is non-invasive.
+Mole mapping utilises sophisticated digital mole mapping software.
+The mole map procedure itself is non-invasive.
 A person will be asked to undress to their underwear (underwear and bra for women).
 The process of taking photographs of every section of the body then begins.
 As the photos are taken, it may be necessary for the operator to stop and check them periodically to make sure the accuracy, focus and the position are all correct.
 At our mole screening clinic, we use the most advanced digital mole mapping software (Dermengine) and optics available on the market.
 This technology breaks down the body into 28 sections to make sure that the entire skin surface is covered.
 In addition to storing photographs, our software provides inbuilt tools which assist greatly in diagnosis of different types of precancerous moles and skin cancer.
 One of the most important features of the mole mapping technology is the ability to identify new spots or lesions.
 With new developments in software and optics and the ability to store large amounts of data, mole mapping has become a powerful tool for the diagnosis of skin cancer.

 How Much Does Mole Mapping Cost?

-At Mole Check Clinic mole mapping may be performed after the full body skin cancer check.
+At Mole Check Clinic, mole mapping may be performed after the full body skin cancer check.
 We offer special promotional prices on a regular basis.
 View our fees to find out more about our skin check and mole mapping costs.

 Preparing for Mole Mapping